 Prepping for the Hurricane

-If the hurricane is heading your way here are a couple things to do:
+If the hurricane is heading your way here are a couple of things to do:

 1. Cool it down- Lower your house’s temperature lower than normal.
 This will help keep your house cooler for longer as you deal with the storm.